 As a first-generation student, Alexander Lowe McAdams didn’t have much of a plan when she arrived at the University of Mississippi as a college freshman.
 She sampled coursework in art, religious studies, gender and sexuality studies, classics, and journalism before finally finding a home in the Department of English.
 Her avid interest in early modern literature led her to pursue a master’s degree in English literature from the University of Massachusetts Boston and eventually a doctoral degree from Rice University, a nationally ranked institution located in Houston, Texas.

-Alexander remains committed to providing accessible teaching strategies for university students, especially those who are the first in their families to pursue higher education.
-While teaching her students rigorous research techniques and writing skills, she incorporates interactive technologies, hands-on in-class activities, and projects geared toward the student’s capacity to think both critically and creatively in the classroom.
+Alexander remains committed to providing accessible teaching strategies for university students, especially students from populations that have traditionally been excluded from the academy.
+Alexander teaches her students rigorous research techniques and writing skills via accessible pedagogical formats.
+In this way, Alexander is able to marry excellence and access, two ideals that pedagogical theorists often position as mutually exclusive of one another.2 She is able to accomplish this goal by incorporating interactive technologies, hands-on in-class activities, and projects geared toward the student’s capacity to think both critically and creatively in the classroom.

 Alexander served as an editorial fellow at SEL Studies in English Literature 1500–1900 for 4 years before transitioning to Program Manager of the Civic Humanist Program through Rice’s Public Humanities Initiative.
 She continues to hone her specialized skills in journalism, communications, and graphic design, some of which are detailed on the employment and portfolio pages.

 1 You can view the recorded live-stream of her lecture here.